-FY2012 Activity 1: Biennial Housing Quality Standards Inspections for Multifamily Complexes (Approved and Implemented in 2012)
+FY2012 Activity 1: Biennial Housing Quality Standards Inspections for Multifamily Complexes (Approved and Implemented in 2012 - Closed out in 2014.)

 HUD's approval of MPHA's 2012 MTW Plan gave us the authority to change the HCV Program's annual Housing Quality Standards (HQS) Inspection requirement to a biennial HQS Inspection requirement for units in multifamily complexes of six (6) units or more and where 80% of those units passed HQS Inspections in the prior two years.